josh-works/josh-works.github.io/_posts/2022-07-13-2022-a-huge-string-of-failures.md

 This was a kindness to me, as that version of myself seems so long gone I barely remember it ever having happened.
 I recognize intellectually that it was the case, but I cannot get there emotionally.
 I hope to rebuild my sense of self someday, but it'll take a while.

-In the midst of all this difficulty, especially because of the sense of shame that Kristi injected in the situation, I'd not tell others what was going on.
-After all, if someone says "how's it going", and the moment I say anything true, I break down in tears, and I don't like burdening others with my emotions (because Kristi has verbally devastated me repeatedly for 'burdening her with my emotions'), I found it easier to simply let phone calls go unanswered, emails to go unresponded to, texts go unresponded to.
+In the midst of all this difficulty, especially because of the sense of shame that I've found myself adopting, I'd not tell others what was going on.
+After all, if someone says "how's it going", and the moment I say anything true, I break down in tears, and I fear being met with rejection or scorn or shame if I earnestly share my emotional state with others.
+I found it easier to simply let phone calls go unanswered, emails to go unresponded to, texts go unresponded to.

-Many of you that might read these words have received these non-responses.

-# My new normal for consensual relationships with others

-I mention "consensual relationships", because all voluntary relationships are consensual.
-For years Kristi treated me in ways that I would never permit an employer or a friend to treat me, but because I had committed _my entire life_ to her and our marriage, I tolerated mistreatment, expecting that if I was patient enough and waited long enough, something would change.
-She'd shake off her depression, a trusted friend might tell her to snap out of it, or something would happen that would cause our relationship to trend in a better direction.

-## red flags I will be watching for going forward

-Despite how difficult it is for me to imagine ever being in a healthy and supportive relationship, I know that's the abandoment-depression-malaise speaking.
-I tend to return to a reasonably optimistic emotional set-point when I get a respite from mistreatment, and I am eager to spend my life energy pursuing joy and meaning.
-I hope to do it some day with someone by my side, as a friend and fully trusted partner.
-I may never get married again, as I've now seen the tremendous downsides of getting involved with someone who might turn on you.

-So, here's the red flags I'll watch for going forward:

-- your partner or friend expresses an explicit, stated refusal to change how they relate to you, or to even negotiate on what changes might be appropriate
-- after a relationship rupture, there is not relationship repair, where the outcome is you feeling an embodied sense of peace and a belief that they genuinely regret harming you
-- expressing what went wrong in a way that leaves the door open for them understanding and apologizing for the impact they had on you doesn't lead to an apology, but leads to defensiveness.
-- they don't want your feedback, and believe it's appropriate to reject it, because they don't give you feedback.
-That's a near guarantee that they're letting resentment grow, wittingly or unwittingly.
-- they cannot verbalize or recognize the affect that their internal emotional state might have on the world around them
-- They refuse to engage in any resources you might share about building towards a healthier relationship, but instead insist on doing whatever feels right to them
-- someone has biting and/or a harsh sense of humor
-- anything that looks like Gottman's "four horsemen of the marriage apocolyps": Criticism, contempt, defensiveness, stonewalling.

-Life is short.
-Spend it alone, or with someone who adds to your life.
-Be very careful with who you give yourself to.